grafana/agent/docs/sources/flow/reference/components/otelcol.processor.transform.md

 `otelcol.processor.transform` accepts telemetry data from other `otelcol` components and modifies it using the [OpenTelemetry Transformation Language (OTTL)][OTTL].
-OTTL statements consists of [OTTL functions][] which act on "paths".
+OTTL statements consist of [OTTL functions][], which act on paths.
-A "path" is a reference to a telemetry data such as:
+A path is a reference to a telemetry data such as:
 * Resource attributes.
 * Instrumentation scope name.
 * Span attributes.